tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

 }
 ```

- * Called when a player stops spectating
+ * Called when the player stops spectating
  * Returning a non-null value stops the spectate from ending

 ## OnPlayerTick